netscaler/ansible-collection-netscaleradc/issues.md

 * "linkcertkeyname".
 Not in the nitro response object.
 * "hsmkey".
 Did not have hardware module to test.
 * "fipskey".
 Did not have hardware module to test.

+## netscaler gslb site

+* "parentsite".
+Throwing exception
+* "clip".
+Could not setup cluster to test
+* "publicclip".
+Could not setup cluster to test

+## netscaler gslb service

+* "cookietimeout" not returned in nitro object
+* "srvtimeout" is mispelled as svrtimeout nitro object does not have this attribute as a result
+* "naptr..." all naptr options are unavailable on netscaler 10.5
+* "view..." views are unavailable on NS10.5
+* "monitor\_name\_svc" the underscores cause the python sdk call to fail
+* "weight" can be used only with monitor\_name\_svc

+## netscaler gslb vserver

+* "backupsessiontimeout" missing from other
+* "iptype" missing from other
+* "ecs" not supported by nitro api
+* "ecsaddrvalidation" not supported by nitro api
+* "edr" not supported by nitro api
+* "state" missing from nitro api
+* "backupvserver" not present in nitro return object

+### domain bindings
+* "cookie\_domainflag", "cookie\_domain" nitro api gets confused by the underscore.

+### glsb service bindings